ftr9/Lab_6_Number_2/readme.md

 # Create the Database for storing User Profile and Display the result connecting to this Database

-# Step 1 - Write this
+# Step 1 - Write this in Program.cs file

 ```
 namespace Number2